Close Menu

 Bacterial Pneumonia

-The main bacteria responsible for pneumonia are Streptococci pneumoniae, Haemophilus influenzae, Klebsiella pneumonia, Pseudomonas aeruginosa, and Staphylococcus aureus.
-None of these bacteria are commonly pass from person to person; they already exist in our bodies.
+The primary biological agents of pneumonia include Streptococci pneumoniae, Haemophilus influenzae, Klebsiella pneumonia, Pseudomonas aeruginosa as well as Staphylococcus aureus.
+All these bacteria do not necessarily come person to person; they are already present in our body.

 In bacteria, it should be note that germs such as Streptococcus pneumonias can be contagious.
 However, this is not the most common form of infection, as closer and more prolonged contact is require for transmission.